The Rise of Skywalker: Star Wars fan service, recycled plots, and nostalgia are strong with this one

 The second half of the film gets into some pretty weird and mystical Force stuff that might make you long for the relative simplicity of the Midi-chlorians.
 Rey battles Kylo on the wreckage of the old Death Star and seems to kill him, but then uses her Force power to heal him, at which point he feels really bad about being a mass murderer.
 After a touching imaginary chat with the dad he killed, Kylo turns back into Ben Skywalker.
 Hooray?

-Rey, who had initially run away to Luke’s watery planet, has an inspiring talk with his Force Ghost — who gives her his X-Wing fighter and the clue to find Exogol.
+Rey, who had initially run away to Luke’s watery planet, has an inspiring talk with his Force ghost — who gives her his X-Wing fighter and the clue to find Exogol.
 She flies there, leaving a trail of breadcrumbs for all the rebels to follow.
 Which they do.

 From there, it’s pretty much Return of the Jedi.
 Rey had unwittingly led the rebels into a trap planned by Palpatine, just as the emperor had set a trap for the rebels in Return of the Jedi.
 The creepy emperor wanted her to strike him down in the way the creepy emperor wanted Luke to strike down Darth Daddy Vader.
 Except once he’s dead, instead of taking Vader’s place his spirit will pass into Rey’s body.
 Ewww.

-Just as Luke was watching his friends get beaten in Return of The Jedi, Rey watches the skies above to see that her friends are getting beaten by the fleet of 10 million Star Destroyers Palpatine had secretly built underwater on Exogol to create his Last Empire.
+Just as Luke was watching his friends get beaten in Return of The Jedi, Rey watches the skies above to see her friends getting beaten by the fleet of 10 million Star Destroyers Palpatine had secretly built underwater on Exogol to create his Last Empire.
 Give the dude some credit; he’s apparently learned from watching the Death Star being blown up twice and the Starkiller Base destroyed once.
 Instead of making one giant lumbering weapon, he has installed planet-killing guns on every Star Destroyer.

 Alas, the bad guys can never seem to hire the best engineers.
 All these Star Destroyers are dependent on one communications tower to escape the chaotic atmosphere of Exogol.
 So the rebels need … a landing party (like the one that destroyed the Death Star shield station on Endor!) to take out this communications tower.

-Meanwhile, as Rey seems to be on the verge of killing Palpatine to become his host body, Ben Skywalker rides in and the two heroes use their Force chat room to pass light sabers back and forth.
+Meanwhile, as Rey seems on the verge of killing Palpatine to become his host body, Ben Skywalker rides in and the two heroes use their Force chat room to pass light sabers back and forth.
 From there, the plot bounces around as Palpatine seems to kill Rey and Ben, who turn out to not really be dead, and she battles Palpatine (who had been healed by her and Ben).
 But this time her goodness infects the emperor and he turns to dust, along with a weird choir of chanting Sith baddies.

-Now Rey seems dead (again!), but Ben resurrects her, upon which they share a tender kiss before Ben evaporates.
-Just as Luke turned Daddy Darth back to the light, now Rey “saves” Kylo Ben’s soul.
+Now Rey seems dead (again!), but Ben resurrects her, after which they share a tender kiss before Ben evaporates.
+Just as Luke turned Daddy Darth back to the light, Rey now “saves” Kylo Ben’s soul.

 Got it?